dbojan/xmpp-communicator/README.md

 **Fork of conversations xmpp app (https://codeberg.org/iNPUTmice/Conversations), with some added features**

 **APK with added features**
-link to apk install file for Android, arch: arm64-v8a (let me know if you need another arch): https://drive.google.com/drive/folders/1u-bBpRwNtcxRyvKruBPtkRy73MG1qzbu?usp=sharing
+Link to apk install file for Android, arch: arm64-v8a (let me know if you need another arch): https://drive.google.com/drive/folders/1u-bBpRwNtcxRyvKruBPtkRy73MG1qzbu?usp=sharing

 **Make sure you grant storage permission in app properties** (for sounds)